-Irish Soda Bread is the bread that my Irish Granny made all of the time.
+Irish Soda Bread is the bread that my Irish Granny made all the time.
 At least twice a week, Granny baked a loaf of this bread.
 And she always brought a loaf when she came to our house.
-We didn’t know that it had a name, back then.
-We called it Granny’s bread, and we just knew that it was different from “regular bread”.
-As in, no thanks, I want Granny’s bread for my toast.
+We didn't know that it had a name back then.
+We called it Granny's bread, and we just knew that it differed from "regular bread".
+As in, no thanks, I want Granny's bread for my toast.

 Granny could practically whip up a loaf of soda bread with her eyes closed and in no time at all, out of the oven came a rounded, fragrant loaf with the signature cross scored across the top.
-The cross was cut before the loaf went into the oven to “let the fairies out” I always thought the speed and ease were due to Granny’s amazing bread making skills.
-Which was strange, because other than the bread, she wasn’t much of a cook at all.
-In fact, Grampa did almost all of the cooking.
+The cross was cut before the loaf went into the oven to "let the faeries out" I always thought the speed and ease were because of Granny's amazing bread making skills.
+Which was strange, because other than the bread, she wasn't much of a cook at all.
+In fact, Grampa did most of the cooking.

-- 1/2 cup porridge oats + 2 tbsp for topping
+- ½ cup porridge oats + 2 tablespoon for topping

-- 2 cups buttermilk + 1 tbsp for topping
+- 2 cups buttermilk + 1 tablespoon for topping

 - Preheat oven to 425°